Table of Contents[Hide][Show]

 Toxic Vinegar to Avoid

-Always buy vinegar in glass!
+Always use vinegar in glass!

 The reason it is important to source vinegar in glass containers is because vinegar is highly acidic and can have a pH as low as 2.4 as in the case of white distilled vinegar.
 Remember that the pH scale runs from 0-14 with 7 being neutral (water).
 So, a pH of 2.4 is clearly acidic and considerably so!

-Those of you who are familiar with fermentation of traditional beverages will no doubt remember that the popular drink from Russia known as kombucha is supposed to be stored in glass as well, and a properly brewed batch of kombucha has a pH around 3.5 which is slightly less acidic than white distilled vinegar.
+Those of you who are familiar with the fermentation of traditional beverages will no doubt remember that the popular drink from Russia known as kombucha is supposed to be stored in glass as well, and a properly brewed batch of kombucha has a pH of around 3.5 which is slightly less acidic than white distilled vinegar.

 Another important consideration is that is how the vinegar is made.
 White distilled vinegar that is not organic is usually made from genetically modified (GMO) corn that has been heavily sprayed with pesticides, so it is best to only choose organic if this is the type of vinegar you favor.